 - Disposition Code.
-Currently not used by any IRD object, but contained in Interactions table. - Language.
+Currently not used by any IRD object, but contained in the Interactions table. - Language.
 The primary motivation for creating is the necessity to use this Business Attribute in conjunction with some particular Tenant in Knowledge Manager.
-All objects in Knowledge Manager, including classification Categories and Screening Rules, can only be created under

-- specific combination of Language and Tenant.
+All objects in Knowledge Manager, including classification Categories and Screening Rules, can only be created under specific combination of Language and Tenant.
 The following IRD objects use the Language Business Attribute: Screen, Multi-Screen, and Screen Segmentation.
-For more information on this attribute, see the chapter on interaction properties in the Multimedia 7.6 User's Guide. - PIN.
-Currently not used by any IRD object, but you may want to include in interactions. - Reason Code and Stop Processing Reason when using the IRD Stop object described in Table 8 on page 199.
-For more information on Reason Codes, see the Stop Interaction object description in the chapter on IRD objects in the Universal Routing 7.6 Business Process User's Guide. - As described in the Universal Routing 7.6 Reference Manual, E-mail Accounts specifies an external e-mail address required when using the following IRD objects: Acknowledgement, Autoresponse, Chat Transcript, Create Notification, Create SMS, Forward E-mail, Redirect E-mail, Reply From External Resource, and Send E-mail.
-See Table 8 on page 199.
-For additional information on E-mail Accounts, see the chaper on preparing your environment for Genesys Desktop in the Genesys Desktop 7.6 Deployment Guide. - Media Type.
-When implementing the Genesys Open Media concept, another Business Attribute that you may want to create is a custom Media Type that will be added to the Genesys predefined set of Media Types.
-A service performed by some third party server associated with a custom Media Type could be used in the External Service object described in Table 8 on page 199. - Contact Attributes.
-See the topic on matching contact attributes in the Multimedia 7.6 User's Guide.
+For more information about this attribute, see the chapter on interaction properties in the eServices (Multimedia) 8.0 User's Guide. - PIN.
+Currently not used by any IRD object, but you might want to include in interactions.

+- Reason Code and Stop Processing Reason, when you are using the IRD Stop object that is described in Table 8 on page 199.
+For more information about Reason Codes, see the Stop Interaction object description in the chapter on IRD objects of this guide. - As described in the Universal Routing 8.0 Reference Manual, E-mail Accounts specifies an external e-mail address that is required when you are using the following IRD objects: Acknowledgement, Autoresponse, Chat Transcript, Create Notification, Create SMS, Forward E-mail, Redirect E-mail, Reply From External Resource, and Send E-mail.
+See Table 8 on page 199. - For additional information about E-mail Accounts, see the chapter on preparing your environment for Genesys Desktop in the Genesys Desktop 7.6 Deployment Guide.
+Also see description for the E-mail Server option convert-idn-to-unicode in eServices (Multimedia) 8.0 Reference Guide. - Media Type.
+When you are implementing the Genesys Open Media concept, another Business Attribute that you might want to create is a custom Media Type that will be added to the Genesys predefined set of Media Types.
+A service that is performed by some third party server that is associated with a custom Media Type could be used in the External Service object that is described in Table 8 on page 199. - Contact Attributes.
+See the topic on matching contact attributes in the eServices (Multimedia) 8.0 User's Guide.
 Also see the chapter on contact identification and creation in that guide.